manohar4229/speckle/README.md

 - Consider experimenting with different noise detection techniques for optimal results on your data.
 - Explore noise visualization methods for further analysis.

-I hope this enhanced README provides a clear and informative overview of the code!